oikoweather/oiko-docs/docs/faq.md

 ### Data Units

-Unlike typical API service, our usage is not metered by the number of API calls.
-With a single API call, the returned data volume can range anywhere from 10 KB to 10 GB so we define one unit as a single parameter for a location for a period of one month for a time-series data, and 1<sup>o</sup> latitude by 1<sup>o</sup> longitude by 1 month for NetCDF area format.
+With a single API call, the returned data size can range anywhere from 10 KB to 10 GB so we meter the usage based on the concept of 'data unit'.
+One data unit is equivalent to a single parameter for a location for a period of one month for a time-series data, or 1<sup>o</sup> latitude by 1<sup>o</sup> longitude by 1 month for NetCDF area format.

 For example, requesting 10 years of temperature and wind speed data for 10 locations is: